jreyesr/sensor_gateway/gateway/README.md

     * `sensor_id`: The unique ID of the sensor.
 Will be internally translated to a (latitude, longitude) tuple using the SENSOR_LOCATIONS dictionary.
     * (optional) `time`: Overrides the automatic timestamping of InfluxDB.
 If not present, InfluxDB will timestamp the data with the current date and time.
 Must be provided in RFC3339 format (for example, `2020-11-10T23:01:02-02:00`).
     * (any extra fields) Will be passed directly to InfluxDB as measurement fields.
 Don't provide units with the data! (i.e., if measuring 25º C, just send `25`).
 That allows ordering and parsing.
 Units should be set on the visualizer (for example, Grafana has a setting to show units on panels).

+## Additional functionality

+### Map interpolation
+TODO Add docs for calling the interpolation script

+### Serving interpolated map

+Any files placed on the `static/` folder will be automagically served on `http://<ip>:5000/static/filename.extension`.
+No further configuration is required.
+This can be used to display the interpolated maps (generated on the previous section) to a frontend.